-As soon as you know you are shortlisted for the interview, contact the referees you named on your application and let them know that they will be contacted by MRC LID, as they will need to provide a reference to the DTP for you before the interview date.
+As soon as you know you are shortlisted for the interview, contact the referees you named on your application and let them know that they will be contacted by MRC LID by email.
+They will need to provide a reference to the DTP for you before the interview date.
+If one of your referees is unable to do this, contact MRC LID with an alternative referee's name and contact details (as soon as possible).